Neil427/KiwiEFI-K44-ECU-Speeduino-Compatible/README.md

   Features:
 - 4 layer pcb for good noise immunity, reliable operation.
 - 2x 24pin sealed automotive connectors.
-- See description file for full details.
+- See specifications file for full details.

 Open source design for those wishing to build from scratch.